e-dyn/gloria/doc/source/user_guide/basic_usage.rst

     m.add_seasonality(name="weekly", period="7 d", fourier_order=2)

 In the two last lines of code, we equipped the model with daily and weekly seasonalities using :meth:`~gloria.Gloria.add_seasonality`.
-For both seasonalities we chose a maximum Fourier order of 2 (cf. :ref:`seasonalities <ref-seasonalities>`).
+For both seasonalities we chose a maximum Fourier order of 2.
+Details can be found in the :ref:`Seasonalities <ref-seasonalities>` tutorial.

 Fit and Forecast
 ----------------